 - 1966-07-25 Mao Zedong swims the Yangtze River

-- 1972-02-21 US President Richard Nixon meets Chinese leader Mao Zedong in Beijing
+- 1972-02-21 Richard Nixon becomes the first US President to visit China, normalizing relations between the countries in a meeting with Chinese leader Mao Zedong in Beijing

 - 1973-02-17 US National Security Adviser Henry Kissinger meets Chinese leader Mao Zedong, where the latter jokingly offers to send 10 million Chinese women to the United States